DECHIVE

 These questions are a bit slower.
 But the starting point is different.

-The Condition for AI to Be a Mirror
+Conditions for AI to become a mirror

 What matters isn't which AI agent you use.